ThePeeKayy/ip/docs/README.md

 The screenshot shows Chatot in action with:
 - A welcoming message from Chatot
 - A list of existing tasks including todos and deadlines
-- The update functionality being used to modify task 2
+- The update functionality being used to modify tasks
 - Real-time feedback when tasks are successfully updated
-- A clean, Pokemon-themed interface with Chatot's signature colors
+- A clean, Pokemon-themed interface over a pokeball

 Chatot makes task management engaging with its friendly personality and intuitive command structure!

+(Used AI to refine)